aakula7/UBS-Comp/README.md

 The Ultimate Guide to Customer Success.
 (2020).
 Retrieved from https://hi.fivestars.com/rs/187-VFC-057/images/Fivestars_UltimateLoyaltyGuide.pdf

 Zukin, S., Lindeman, S., & Hurson, L. (2015, October 04).
 The omnivore's neighborhood?
 Online restaurant reviews, race, and gentrification.
 Retrieved from https://journals.sagepub.com/doi/abs/10.1177/1469540515611203

-***DISCLAIMER: SCRAPING OF YELP CODE IS NOT INCLUDED IN THE REPOSITORY AS IT IS AGAINST YELP TO SCRAPE THEIR DATA***